artur-martsinkovskyi/hackasm/README.md

 ## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hackasm.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+This tool is a translator that is aimed to translate code from the higher level programming language in the stack of Hack platform to the lower one.

+### `new` command

+Translate *.asm file of assembler commands to *.hack file of binary commands.
+This command matches the project 7 and 9 of NAND to Tetris.

+### `asm2binary`command

+Translate *.vm file with virtual machine code or a folder of *.vm files to the single *.asm file of assembler commands.
+This command matches the project 6 of NAND to Tetris.

 ## Code of Conduct

-Everyone interacting in the Hackasm project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/hackasm/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Hackasm project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/artur-martsinkovskyi/hackasm/blob/master/CODE_OF_CONDUCT.md).

 ## Copyright